reifjulian/reifjulian.github.io/guide.md

 Author: [Julian Reif](http://www.julianreif.com), University of Illinois

-This guide describes how to put together a publication-quality analysis in Stata.
+This guide describes how to put together a "push-button" publication-quality analysis in Stata.
 Following this guide will help:
 1. Minimize coding errors during analysis
 1. Automate the creation of tables and figures
 1. Produce a replication folder suitable for publication